Joy-Lunkad/Real-time-Dynamic-Gesture-Recognition/ReadMe.md

 To create MFFs from a video:

 1. We need to calculate Optical Flow Frames using consecutive previous frames.
-2. We then need to append these frames to the RGB frames as extra channels as shown in fig 1.
+2. We then need to append these frames to the RGB frames as extra channels as shown in the figure above.
 3. Taking one RGB frame, and appending 3 optical flow frames to it will give us one segment.
 4. Each video of the [20BN-jester Dataset](https://20bn.com/datasets/jester) is then converted into 8 equidistant MFF segments.